 Dr. Alexander made it clear to the US Sun that recent medical reports show that his mind was “in no shape to have any dream or hallucination.”
 Even so, he still miraculously managed to experience a life-changing encounter.

 While in the coma that had him fighting for his life. he began seeing dark images that sounded pretty haunting.
-Nevertheless, he recalls not being afraid of the experience although he noted that while describing to people what heaven was like, they would not find it a very pleasant place.
+Nevertheless, he recalls not being afraid of the experience although he noted that while describing to people what this place was like, they would not find it very pleasant.

 In talking about what he witnessed, he recounted how he was surrounded by unformed blackness and had “no memory” of his own life.
 Luckily, however, he was saved by a “white light” that came up along with a “perfect musical melody.”